-CBD and THC also known as “delta-9 THC” are two of the major cannabinoids found in cannabis and hemp plants.
-Whether it is hemp-derived or cannabis-derived, both CBD and THC have their unique effects, characteristics, and benefits, but they also have an intricate relationship between them that makes them work effectively in your body when taken together.
+CBD (Cannabidiol) and THC (delta-9 THC) are two of the major cannabinoids found in cannabis and hemp plants.
+Whether it is hemp-derived or cannabis-derived, both have their unique effects, characteristics, and benefits.
+Still, they also have an intricate relationship between them that makes them work effectively in your body.

-So we researched for you and created this article where we’re going to take a closer look at CBD and THC, their relationships, differences, effects, and much more.
-We’ll also figure out why THC makes you feel high, why CBD doesn’t, and how these two work together and give the most benefits.
+This article will take a closer look at CBD and THC, their relationships, differences, effects, and much more.
+We’ll also understand why THC makes you feel high, and why CBD doesn’t.

 What is CBD?